 Prepare for a rainy day

 If you don’t yet have an emergency fund containing at least three to six months of your take home pay, use a part of your bonus to beef up your emergency savings.
 As the trade war pendulum continues to swing, the economic outlook for Singapore in the year ahead is still uncertain.
 Having an adequate savings buffer can help cover unexpected events like a job loss or medical emergency too, without the need to incur further debt.

 Pay down debt

 Still paying the interest on last year’s credit card bill?
 Use your bonus to pay that off.
 Credit cards have some of the highest interest costs.
 If you pay just the minimum sum on your credit card bills each month, you could be paying up to 24% annual interest on your outstanding amount, and on any interest not settled by the next payment date.
 If you have other debt that carries high interest rate charges, your bonus can also be used to bring your debt down to a manageable level.

 To maximise your bonus, follow Warren Buffet’s recommendation and invest most of it in a well-diversified portfolio of low-cost exchange-traded funds (ETFs).
 One option to consider is the Syfe Core suite of portfolios.
 They give you diversified, global exposure to a broad range of stocks, bonds and commodities.
 Which Core portfolio – Defensive, Balanced, Growth, Equity100 – to select will depend on your risk tolerance, investment goals and time horizon, factors which help you decide which asset classes to invest in.
 If you’re in your 30s, have moderately high risk appetite, and want to invest for your retirement, you could allocate a greater percentage of your portfolio to higher-risk assets such as stocks, and a smaller percentage to bonds.

 Unsure how to construct a portfolio that best suits your financial goals?
 Take Syfe’s Risk Assessment tool to view your ideal asset allocation.
-Syfe helps you invest in a globally diversified, low-cost portfolio of ETFs while keeping fees as low as 0.4% per annum.
+Syfe helps you to start investing in Singapore into a globally diversified, low-cost portfolio of ETFs while keeping fees as low as 0.4% per annum.
 High fees erode your returns, so the best way to make your hard-earned money go further is by choosing low-cost investments.